Information Security Office

 * Federal regulations (for example, FERPA, HIPAA, Gramm-Leach-Bliley, Biodefense, Homeland Security, DoD, etc.)

-Certain digital data not defined as a high-risk Information Resource by 1 TAC 202.72 can be classified as Category-I digital data if warranted by the college, school, or unit's demonstrated need.
+Certain digital data not defined as a high-risk Information Resource by 1 TAC 202.72 can be classified as Category-I (Confidential) digital data if warranted by the college, school, or unit's demonstrated need.
 With suitable justification, the university may convert its classification of these digital data from Category-I digital data to a lesser classification upon request by the data owner, with appropriate review and approval.